CORNFLOWER

 13th July 2011, Blackleach Country Park, Walkden.
 Photo: © RWD

 The ray florets flare out horn-like with nominally five fairly deeply cut points.
-The disc florets in the middle are also splayed out.
+The petals of the disc florets in the middle are (unusual for an asteraceae) long and also splayed out.

 13th July 2011, Blackleach Country Park, Walkden.
 Photo: © RWD